 We are constructive about the outlook for international markets in 2021.
 While the bounce in Value versus Growth and a number of other underperforming markets may have a ways to run, we believe a balanced but flexible core stance is still the best one in this market.

 The market forces investors to adapt, and current market conditions have accelerated many changes that were already in motion.
-We welcome market volatility, which plays to our strengths.
-While we remain nimble in our portfolio management, we stay steadfast in our process, which has been foundational to our success.
+We welcome market volatility, which plays to our strengths, but it has become more fleeting with every day.